kvarak/dnd/docs/_Classes/cavalier.md

 </div>

-### Bonus Proficiency
+### Bonus Skills
-You gain proficiency with the Religion skill.
+Add Religion to your class skills, and gain 1 skill point to spend on this skill.

 ### Challenge
 From 3rd level, whenever you issue a challenge, you have advantage on all saves against all spells and abilities of the target of his challenge.

 ### Calling
 At 7th level, you can make a short prayer as an ***action***, filling you with confidence in your abilities.
 At any point until your next rest, you can gain advantage on one ability check, one attack roll and one saving throw.